JonSolow/tvshow_end/README.md

 # TV_Show_EndDate
 ==============================

-A model to predict when a TV show will end at any ppoint in the series.
+A model to predict when a TV show will end at any point in the series.
 ==============================

 Project Organization